nameko/nameko/docs/testing.rst

 Integration Testing
 -------------------

 Integration testing in nameko means testing the interface between a number of services.
-The recommended way is to run all the services being tested in the normal way, and trigger behaviour by manually "firing" an entrypoint:
+The recommended way is to run all the services being tested in the normal way, and trigger behaviour by "firing" an entrypoint using a helper:

 .. literalinclude:: examples/testing/integration_test.py

+Note that the interface between ``ServiceX`` and ``ServiceY`` here is just as if under normal operation.

 Interfaces that are out of scope for a particular test can be deactivated with one of the following test helpers: